Hibiscus Mint, and Ginger Tea Latte (vegan, keto, body ecology, & paleo)Skip to Recipe

 2. It’s anti-inflammatory.

 Like other plant-based foods (veggies, fruit, nuts, seeds, beans, and 100% whole grains), mint contains phytonutrients with antioxidant-like properties, which may reduce cellular damage caused by oxidative stress.
 What’s more, the primary anti-inflammatory compounds of mint may limit the initiation of chronic inflammation.

-And since one food can’t exactly undo the effects of an otherwise poor-quality diet: Use mint for cooking and flavoring with veggie-heavy, plant-based meals and snacks — not solely for health benefits.
+Since one food can’t exactly undo the effects of an otherwise poor-quality diet: use mint for cooking and flavoring with veggie-heavy, plant-based meals, and snacks — not solely for health benefits.